AFFILIATE · REL=SPONSORED · WE DISCLOSE · HOW WE PICK

 FREQUENTLY ASKED

-Does Midi take insurance? +
+Does Midi Health take insurance? +

-Can Midi prescribe HRT? +
+Can Midi Health prescribe hormone therapy (HRT)? +

-How does Midi compare to Alloy? +
+How does Midi Health compare to Alloy? +

 AFFILIATE DISCLOSURE — WE MAY EARN A COMMISSION IF YOU SIGN UP THROUGH OUR LINK.
 EDITORIAL COVERAGE IS NOT INFLUENCED BY AFFILIATE STATUS.
 SERVICES ARE LISTED BASED ON PATIENT DEMAND AND CREDENTIALING TRANSPARENCY.